Informatik-Projekt-Kurs/documentation/docs/development/development-principles/frontend.md

 ### Type Guards
 - **Runtime Type Checking:** <br>
-  Type guard functions enable safe type narrowing:
+  Type guard functions enable safe type narrowing, ensuring that the correct type is used at runtime, which is particularly useful when working with union types.
+Here, we define type guards for different user roles to check the `role` property:
     ```ts
     export function isClientUser(user: User): user is ClientUser {
       return user.role === Role.CLIENT;